Analysis and identification: target and “unique selling proposition”

 ComPart Multimedia creates publicity and creative campaigns for companies that want to promote their products, services or brands.
-Every Ad Campaign follows a series of strategic steps developed in synergy with the client, and are analyzed as follows.
+Every Ad Campaign follows a series of strategic steps developed in synergy with the client.

 Creativity must be at the service of an accurate marketing analysis.
 Each campaign is studied and formulated according to a careful preliminary analysis that brings out the principal elements that can influence campaign efficiency: